 Step 1.
 Press Windows key and R to open Run box, and type “mstsc” to open Remote Desktop Connection.

 Step 3.
-Click OK and see if the problem is solved.
+Click "OK" and see if RDP keyboard can work normally.

 Way 5.
 Enable clipboard redirection and drive redirection via Local Group Policy Editor